• Skip to primary navigation

 Think about taking this with you on your next vacation.
 By the time you get to the beach, mountains or wherever you’re going, the casserole will be ready to pop in the oven and you can avoid the crowded restaurants.
 A win for everyone.

-Looking for more dinner casseroles
+Looking for more easy dinner recipes

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.